Intent and Aims to Learning in Drama

 - a range of stage and performance conventions

-- appropriate drama terminology and how to use it
+- appropriate performing arts terminology and how to use it

-- how plays are constructed and realised through the study of at least one substantial play
+- how performances are constructed and realised via the study of professional work

-- how to create, interpret and communicate a role or character
+- how to create, interpret and communicate a role, character or idea

-- drama within its social, cultural and historical context, identifying and establishing how this might impact on any performance.
+- the performing arts within its social, cultural and historical context, identifying and establishing how this might impact on any performance.

 Students are given opportunities to develop the ability to:

-- use improvisation skills in a range of drama contexts
+- use improvisation skills in a range of performing arts contexts

 - apply performance and/or production skills

-- select, synthesize and use ideas and skills to create drama
+- select, synthesize and use ideas and skills to create performances

-- acquire reflective and evaluative skills in response to a range of dramatic texts
+- acquire reflective and evaluative skills in response to a range of performances

 - work collaboratively and creatively to achieve shared dramatic intentions

-In devised work students explore not only particular themes and stimuli but also the techniques by which the exploration takes place.
+In preparation for Units 1 and 2, students explore not only particular themes and stimuli in devising work but also the techniques by which the exploration takes place.
 This is a natural development from Key Stage 3 although techniques are obviously analysed in greater depth.
-Scripted Performance and Theatre Arts are studied to give students a greater understanding of the skills involved as well as the effects they have on the presentation of the work.
+Scripted performance and theatre arts are studied to give students a greater understanding of the skills involved as well as the effects they have on the presentation of their work.

-To prepare for the written examination, students undertake detailed analysis of their own work and the work of others from the perspective of practitioner and observer.
-They will study ONE play from the perspective of performer and designer and research the terminology of theatre.
-They are also presented with opportunities to attend live productions.
+To prepare for Unit 3, the written examination, students undertake detailed analysis of their own work and the work of others from the perspective of practitioner and observer.
+They research the performing arts industry and how it works via case studies and guided learning tasks which will help them acquire knowledge and understanding of the terminology and processes of theatre.
+Students are also presented with opportunities to attend live & digital theatre productions.

-The overall aim of this course is to ensure the students are best equipped to handle the coursework assignments and the written examination.
-It should be noted, however, that it can also stimulate an appreciation of Drama and Theatre as an Art form.
+The overall aim of this course is to ensure students are best equipped to handle the coursework assignments and the written examination.
+It could also stimulate an appreciation of the performing arts as an Art form.